banelemasuku270-tech/IT-support-portfolio/README.md

 ---

 #### 📸 Creating a Shared Folder (C: Drive)
-Created a shared folder on the C: drive for file sharing and access control.
+Created a shared folder on the C: drive for file storage and controlled access.

 ![Shared Folder](ad-add-group.png)